mantidproject/mantid/Code/Mantid/docs/source/algorithms/ElasticWindowMultiple-v1.rst

 .. testcode:: exElasticWindowMultiple

+    # This test needs the facility to be set to ISIS to load the IRIS instrument
+    facility = config['default.facility']
+    config['default.facility'] = 'ISIS'

     # Create some sample data
     widths = [15.0, 17.5, 20.0, 22.5, 25.0, 27.5, 30.0]
     for idx, fwhm in enumerate(widths):